linagora/openpaas-doc/_docs/integrations/integrations-calendar.md

 - The following samples assumes that you followed the steps to get the cookies used to authenticate user as defined in [Authentication documentation](./integrations-authentication.html)
 - In several places in the following REST API samples, parameters will be defined by using `{mustache}`.
 Developers will have to replace values by valid ones
 - Standard errors are not listed which does not means that they will not occur (HTTP 4XX and 5XX ones)

+### Shared Calendars
+The calendar module supports two kinds of external calendars:

+* Delegated calendars: when an owner delegates his own calendars to other users.
+For example, a manager can delegate his calendars to his secretary.

+* Public calendars: an owner can set his calendars to public, so as it can be seen by any other user, who can add them if he wants.

+#### The difference between both types of shared calendars

+##### Functionally

+* Delegated calendars represent a privileged access for a given calendar to a specific user

+* Public calendars can be seen by everyone, and any user can add it.

+##### Technically

+* When a user has a delegated calendar, a new instance of the given calendar is created for him.

+* When a user add a public calendars, the user creates a subscription for this calendar.
+A subscription is an object owned by the user and stored in sabre.
+This object has a reference towards the public calendar along with its own properties

+#### How an OpenPaaS user should deal with these types of shared calendars?

+Both types of shared calendars are presented the same way for OpenPaaS users.
+Indeed, an OpenPaaS user has only to deal with external calendars.
+This is, they are all presented the same way for users.

 ## CRUD operations